 Class B properties are a step down.
 They tend to be a little older with some small ongoing investments in the property that are needed.
 The neighborhood would generally have nice restaurants, moderately rated schools, and is well kept, but won’t compare to Class A. There is decent infrastructure and career opportunities available for residents.

 These properties can be viewed as “value-add.”
 Often renovations to the property can boost them to a B+ or A Class.
 Since these properties are regarded as higher risk than Class A, properties can be acquired at more competitive rates.
 Well-chosen investments can command a higher profit margin.
 Many regard Class B as the “bread and butter” for real estate investing.

 Class C properties are older properties, usually 30 years or older.
 Often properties require more renovations than a Class B. These properties command the lowest prices and due to disrepair can risky, especially when making renovations.
 However, done well, these investments can have the potential be lucrative.

-Properties in great condition, in good areas can help reduce risk, but may not offer high enough yields.
+Properties that are in great condition and in good areas can help reduce risk, but may not offer high enough yields as no improvements .
 Conversely, investors are paid a premium for taking on the additional risks associated with older properties in less desirable neighborhoods, but there are real risks associated with these investments.

 There are no right and wrong answers — only balancing risk and reward.

 Yieldstreet provides access to alternative investments previously reserved only for institutions and the ultra-wealthy.
 Our mission is to help millions of people generate $3 billion of income outside the traditional public markets by 2025.
 We are committed to making financial products more inclusive by creating a modern investment portfolio.